protesilaos/iosevka-comfy/README.md

 calling attention to themselves (as opposed to sporadic calligraphic glyphs amid an otherwise austere presentation).

-For italics, the earless shoulders in glyphs such as `n`, `m`, `p`, `q` change slightly to have a sturdier top which helps compensate for the added slant.
+For italics, the earless shoulders and rounded bottom in the glyphs `a`, `b`, `d,` `n`, `m`, `p`, `q`, `u` change slightly to have a sturdier ending which helps compensate for the added slant.
 Otherwise they would feel more rounded than their roman counterparts.
 We do not want that added implicit emphasis of extra roundedness because the slant is already sufficient: to emphasise the emphasis is the kind of exaggeration that Iosevka Comfy strives to eliminate.

 ### The target of small point size